choueric/cmdmux/README.md

 the handler function.
 The parameter `args` of handler function is the rest part of command line stripped off the command-path part.

-The results of this example is like:
+The results of this example are like:

 ```
 $ test build